top of page

 While the chemical properties of protein binders are increasingly understood and interrogated, the field of RNA-targeted drugs is relatively new and the properties of small molecules that drive specific and selective targeting of RNA, and associated assays, are yet to be developed.

-At Serna Bio, we are always pushing the frontier of what is known: we are building the world's first map of the druggable transcriptome.
+At Serna Bio, we are pushing the frontier of what is known: we are building the world's first map of the druggable transcriptome.
+Read our blog on our Rules of RNA Binders.

-We are proud of our achievements and love sharing our knowledge with community.
-Our news section includes information about our latest publications, events and business analysis - give us a shout if you can’t find the information you’re looking for.
+We are proud of our achievements and love sharing our knowledge with the community.
+We regularly share news and information about our latest publications, events and business analysis.
+Please reach out if you'd like to know more about our work.

 • Twitter